Sedona Hummingbird Festival

 Arizona is already well known as the top state for seeing many hummingbird species (a fact that Texas disputes, of course).
 People travel great distances just to see Arizona's hummers.
 But Sedona also has Red Rock Country, and that makes it even more desirable to come here to see hummingbirds.
 Is there a prettier place in America to see hummers?
 We don't think so!
 That's the reason behind the tagline for the Sedona Hummingbird Festival: The Most Beautiful Place in America to See Hummingbirds.

-Both the 2012 and 2013 Sedona Hummingbird Festivals were spectacular community events!
+Sedona Hummingbird Festivals were spectacular community events!
 Residents and businesses were encouraged to include hummer-friendly flowers in their yard.
 Those lacking time or inclination for gardening put out feeders, especially beginning in June.
-By keeping the feeders filled and fresh, residents will again in 2014 see that migrants will reward their benefactors by returning—with friends and relatives—in subsequent years, leading to ever-higher populations.
+By keeping the feeders filled and fresh, residents year after year see that migrants will reward their benefactors by returning—with friends and relatives—leading to ever-higher populations.
 In our dreams, the Hummingbird Society imagines feeders even hanging from the street signs, but that may not happen right away!

-The Sedona Hummingbird Festival is made possible in part by grants from the City of Sedona, Arizona, the Sedona 30, and the Sedona Community Foundation.
+The Sedona Hummingbird Festival is made possible in part by grants from the City of Sedona, Arizona and the Sedona Community Foundation.
 We gratefully acknowledge their help in making this event possible.